roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 The PageLines Base theme, is a free child theme available from the [PageLines Store](/getting-started/pagelines-store) which will never receive an update, as its been designed as a base for you to create your very own child themes, as well customizing PageLines DMS.

-The Base child theme is considered the most professional method for customizations and here are a few reasons why:

-* Supports custom CSS via the `style.css` file.
-* Supports hooks via the `functions.php` file.
-* Supports LESS with the creation of a `style.less` file.
-* Supports the creation of a `language` folder for translations.
-* Supports a custom `rtl.css` file, for customizing the default rtl styling.
-* Supports custom/child sections.

-For more information we recommend reading the following Wordpress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).
+For more information regarding child themes, we recommend reading the following Wordpress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).

 ## Structure ##